sucharitk/confidence-distortion-AD/README.md

 #################### #################### ####################
 ####################

-Model free analyses including the generation of figures for the paper was done in R (see: code/r)
+Model-free analyses along with the generation of figures for the paper was done in R v4.3.0 in RStudio (see: code/r)

 analysis and figures for Exp1:                    code/r/mbsAnalyses_Exp1.R